 Colour, abstract and high gloss are my passion.
 A self taught artist looking to experiment with new mediums and ideas.
 Always pushing for new concepts to be different and a focus point of conversation.
 Contemporary, modern and individual is my aim.

 Emma is an award winning artist based near Bath specialising in contemporary, impressionistic painting.
 Using Indian Inks and acrylics she produces vibrant and arresting work, whose style is distinctive and original.
 Skylines – landscape, sky, sea, nature and memory are the inspirational core of her celebrated work.

-Erica Just works as an Artist and Illustrator and exhibits her work nationally and internationally.
-Her water colour paintings of grasses are drawn and painted with the brush.
+Erica Just works as an artist and illustrator and exhibits her work nationally and internationally.
+Her water colour paintings are painted directly from life.
+Inspired by hedgerows, wastelands and meadows.
 The paintings work singularly, in pairs or as a triptych creating a panoramic view.

 Fiona studied Art at what was then known as the West Surrey College of Art and Design in Surrey.
 Inspired by the local countryside, she works mainly in acrylic, applying thick layers with credit cards.
 She regularly exhibits at The New Ashgate Gallery in Farnham.

 Producing artwork is an integral part of maintaining my well being and self-expression.
 The act of putting paint onto the surface, combined with playing music that has stirred my soul, has made painting a meditative and healing experience.
 I paint from my core and put passion and power into my work through vigorous brushwork, use of multilayered and textured paints and rich colour palette.

 South African born artist, studied Graphic Design in Pretoria and later Fine Arts through the University of SA.
 As a designer, filmmaker and painter Frank keeps trying to find opportunities to show his world to viewers.
 He recently relocated to Windsor with his family while painting portraits and wildlife from his studio.